Varsha4537/University-projects/README.md

 ## 🌟 Star the Repo

-If you found this repository helpful, consider giving it a ⭐️ to support the project!
+If you found this repository helpful, consider giving it a ⭐️ to support the projects!